wakhay/7downStrap/README.md

 README
 ==========
-7downStrap 1.0 by 7PHP dot COM
+- 7downStrap 1.0 by 7PHP dot COM
-7php.com | @7php
+- 7php.com | @7php
-License: See LICENSE below
+- License: See LICENSE below

 7downStrap is a fluid HTML5 site template powered by 7php and released for free (as in free air)!
 It features a simple, clean design, HTML5 markup, and responsive for desktop, tablet and mobile displays.

-Please provide your feedback, bug reports and any comments at: http://7php.com/7downstrap/ OR email me: 7downstrap@7php.com
+Please provide your feedback, bug reports and any comments at: http://7php.com/7downstrap/ OR email me: 7downstrap[at]7php.com

-//Khayrattee Wasseem
-(Editor-in-Chief @7php)

 Tested on:
 - Firefox version 20.0.1